nelak2/nwscript-sinfar-language-server/README.md

 - Build and successfully run the extension
 - Invoke `yarn webpack`
 - Invoke `yarn run compile`
-- Add a `waitForDebugger()` statement somewhere near the server startup (otherwise the additional processes the server spawns seem to confuse the debugger and it won't attach properly)
+- You may have to add a `waitForDebugger()` statement somewhere near the server startup (otherwise the additional processes the server spawns seem to confuse the debugger and it won't attach properly)
-- Use Launch the client command
+- Use `Launch the Client` command
-- Use Attach to Server
+- Use `Attach to Server`

 ### Generating the language library definitions